See the places where the magic happened across London on one of these fantastic Harry Potter tours.

-The story of the boy beneath the stairs who learned to harness magic and use it with his friends to save the world from Voldemort gripped readers all over the world.
-No wonder then that so many Potter fans flock to London to see sites across the city that were either directly contained within the books or became immortalised when used to film the resulting movie franchise.
+The story of the boy beneath the stairs, who learned to harness magic and use it with his friends to save the world from Voldemort’s evil, gripped readers all over the world.
+No wonder then that so many Potter fans flock to London to see sites across the city that either influenced locations contained within the books or became immortalised on film.
 The best way to see as many as possible is on a guided Harry Potter tour.

-For groups of up to four people, this handy package day trip to visit the Warner Bros.
-Leavesden Studio on the edge of London is a handy way to minimise planning and the chances of getting lost.
-Meet a pre-arranged bus near Victoria Station for transfers to the studios, where you will have around five hours to explore the sets and props made famous by the Harry Potter films.
-Visit the Great Hall, ride the Hogwarts Express train and learn how to ride a broomstick.
-This family option includes entry tickets and transportation costs.
+For families and other groups of up to four people, this handy package deal to visit the Warner Bros.
+Leavesden Studio is a good way to save a little money.
+Much like the tour mentioned above, you’ll meet the bus near Victoria Station for transfers to the studios, where you will have around four hours to explore the sets and props that helped make the Harry Potter films famous.
+Fun activities include trying butterbeer and learning to ride a broomstick.
+From £356 per group.